-Of all of these, my children see the last one on a day to day basis.
 My husband and I are a great team when it comes to parenting and maintaining our home running smoothly.
-But the other day, I thought, “You know what?
-They need to see us kiss more.”
-Before our third child, we were more playful with each other, kissed, spontaneously slow danced.
-But when our third one came along, our life changed.
+But the other day I thought, “You know what my children need?
+They need to see us kiss more.
+A lot more.”
+Why?
+Well, before our third child, we were more playful with each other.
+We kissed and spontaneously slow danced and cut loose on a whim, ut when our third one came along, our life changed.

-When the hubby gets home or leaves the house, the kids see us kiss, but that’s about it.
+Of course, when hubby gets home or leaves the house the kids see us kiss, but that’s about it.
 Is that pretty much how it is in your home?
 So stop what you’re doing and go snuggle with your spouse or hold hands.
 I know when I was little, my parents were very affectionate with one another.
 I remember us yelling across the room in disgust, “EWWWWWW!”
 But as I got older, those were signs to me that my parents cared for each other.
 Those were the things that reassured me that everything was alright.

 Here’s my challenge to myself and to you all: let them see you kiss.
 Let them see how much you love each other by your affection, love, and commitment to each other.